 Whether you are newly diagnosed, looking to improve your diabetes management, or in need of information to support others, we are here to help.
 We’ve got lots more information about:

 Preventing type 2 diabetes

-Did you know that around 3 in 5 cases of type 2 diabetes can be prevented or delayed?
-Our information about preventing type 2 will show you the steps you can take to reduce your risk of developing the condition.
+Did you know that with the right support, up to halve of type 2 diabetes cases can be delayed of prevented?
+Our information about preventing type 2 will show you some of the steps that can help you can take to reduce your risk of developing the condition.